crowdsourcing-class/crowdsourcing-class.github.io/wa2.md

 This assignment can be done individually or in pairs.

 First, please sign up for a [company or project](https://docs.google.com/spreadsheets/d/1kOcI7BJUQGeG3Pb3oZPRqfTt2JYwRnjnTqImex9qsSQ/edit#gid=209977841).
 If there’s a company that you’d like to research that isn’t on the list, you are welcome to ask the instructor or the TA to ask if it is OK.
 Second, please choose a [presentation date](https://docs.google.com/spreadsheets/d/1kOcI7BJUQGeG3Pb3oZPRqfTt2JYwRnjnTqImex9qsSQ/edit#gid=0).
+Up to 3 presentations can go on the same day.

 You should independently research the company, and then [fill in your answers about it in this questionnaire](https://docs.google.com/forms/d/1cEkW2h2xwVyKaXriKR7PqroPDjQZE34AKPoRP-lUV5Y/viewform?usp=send_form).
 Your short answers to these questions by <b>Wednesday, September 10</b>.